Jacobjeevan/Reddit-Upvote-Predictor/README.md

 Notes:

-The project started off as a term project for Natural Language Processing (CS 662); Group project with another student.
-Work was divided across the models; All work was initially pushed to Github classroom, moved to Github public for further development.
+The project started off as a term project for Natural Language Processing (CS 662); It was an open ended group project with another student.
+Work was divided across the models; My partner worked on SimpleTransformers model (currently not in this repo due to changes in the library), while I worked on FlairNLP and FastAI (currently removed from repo) based models; All work was initially pushed to Github classroom, moved to Github public for further development.

-## Current Work:
+## Current/Future Work:

-Further feature extraction and analysis for potential improvements.

-Tranformers based model is under testing (as we are having issues with SimpleTransformers library).
-Model notebooks are also being converted into usable Python scripts.

-We are also working on another, related project - a multiclass classification problem to predict the class of gilded comments (gold, silver and none).
+Popular NLP based models were used because of its relevance within the class.
+For future work, I would like to go back to basics:

+- Rework any existing code, fix bugs and repackage as python code
+- Get word vectors (Sklearn's Vectorizer methods) and use them to train simpler and more interpretable models such as Logistic Regression and SVM.
+- Repeat the same with word embeddings (Glove/Flair Embeddings)

 # Running: